weis/QCbl/README.md

-# Experimental Qt usability and performance check for couchbase-lite-core
+# Qt and couchbase-lite-core: Type interoperability and experimental usage

 # Features